 Cinnamon Leaf is pain numbing, warming, and anti-infectious.
-I blend it with a citrus oil to clean and diffuse in my home during cold and flu season.
-It should not be mistaken with Cinnamon Bark, which can be skin damaging and has extremely different chemistry than Cinnamon Leaf.
+Blend it with a citrus oil to clean and diffuse in the home during cold and flu season.
+It should not be mistaken with Cinnamon Bark, which is much harsher and can be skin damaging.

 Botanical family: Lauraceae